NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

 ## Convert x,y Locations to Spatial Data

-Let's say we have our *insitu* data in two seperate .csv (comma separate value) files:
+Let's say we have our *insitu* data in two separate .csv (comma separate value) files:

 * `SJER/VegetationData/D17_2013_vegStr.csv`: contains our vegetation structure data for each plot.